moreonion/global-justice-wdm/snippets.md

 </div>
 ```

 Change the value of data-target according to your needs.
+Change data-start to add an initial value for the progress bar, e.g. offline supporters.
+Use data-service="NetDonor" on donation pages.
+If the data-attributes are missing, the default values shown above will be used instead.

 # background info